Social responsibility in postgraduate research

 Through engaging with people at events we harness our knowledge and resources for the benefit of our communities.
-Many of these activities take place at our cultural institutions – Manchester Museum, the Whitworth, Jodrell Bank Discovery Centre and The John Rylands Library – with many more taking place both on and off campus.
+Many of these activities take place at our cultural institutions – Manchester Museum, the Whitworth, Jodrell Bank Discovery Centre and The John Rylands Research Institute and Library – with many more taking place both on and off campus.
 We can support you to get involved in public and community engagement to share your research and work collaboratively to develop your ideas.

 Our research and activities are guided by our commitment to environmental sustainability.
 We encourage everyone at the University – teachers, researchers, Professional Services staff and students – to have a positive impact on the environment and to create a more sustainable future.

 As a postgraduate research student there are many ways you can get involved.

 - engage with the public through events, talks, festival and open days;

 - take part in one of our environmental sustainability initiatives;

 - advise or mentor a Manchester Access Programme student;

 - read more about our social responsibility work and priorities;

 - hear from our students, staff and alumni on how they’ve made a difference;

 - get involved with the School-University Partnership Initiative.